wishbee/gotest/README.md

 		})
 		and.I("reset Id again to 0", func(and And, then Then) {
 			v.SetId(0)
-			then.Logln("Then value of Id should be 0") then.AssertEqual(0,v.Id())
+			then.Expect(v.Id()).ShouldBeEqualTo(0)
 		})
 	})
 }
 ```

 Below is the output from above unit test.
 ```
-=== RUN   TestScenario
+=== RUN   TestScenario_AssertEqual
+Scenario: Test ShouldBeEqualTo
     When I set the Id as 4
-    Then I expect the value should be equal to 4
-    And I reset Id as 5
+        Then I expect the value should be equal to 4 And I reset Id as 5
             Then I expect the value should be equal to 5 Some information logging...
             Some more informational logging
         And I reset Id again to 0
-        Then value of Id should be 0
             Then I expect the value should be equal to 0
---- PASS: TestWhen (0.00s)
+--- PASS: TestScenario_AssertEqual (0.00s)
 PASS

 Process finished with exit code 0